bknowles/chef-fundamentals/slides/additional-topics/01_slide.md

 # Encrypted Data Bags

-Data bags can be encrypted with a secret key.
+Data bags can be encrypted with a shared secret key.

 The key is something you generate on your local machine and do not send to the Chef Server.

-You still have to distribute the key file to systems that will need access to encrypted data bags.
+You still have to distribute the shared key file to systems that will need access to encrypted data bags.

+* By default, this file is stored in /var/chef/encrypted_data_bag_secret

-You probably already had a key distribution problem (think SSL).
+You probably already have a key distribution problem/solution (think SSL).

+.notes Work is under way to implement a public key encryption method using the client.pem as the private key on the respective node(s), so that you no longer have a shared key that has to be distributed.

 # Example: Managing Users